 “SITUATION.
-This Parish is situated in the Barony of Desies Within Drum and is bounded on the north, east and partly on the south by the Parish of Ardmore, and on the west by that of Kinsalebeg.
+This Parish is situated in the Barony of Desies Within Drum and is bounded on the north, east, and partly on the south by the Parish of Ardmore, and on the west by that of Kinsalebeg.

 NAME.
-Is in Irish Gráinseach, meaning a granary or store house for corn where the farmers brought the tenth part of their corn for the use of the Clergy.
-Of the old Church of this Parish no part remains at present but the southeast corner and very small fragments of the side walls but from the foundations it can be ascertained that it was sixty feet in length and twenty feet in breadth.
+Is in Irish Gráinseach, meaning a granary or storehouse for corn where the farmers brought the tenth part of their corn for the use of the Clergy.
+Of the old Church of this Parish no part remains at present but the southeast corner and very small fragments of the side walls but from the foundations, it can be ascertained that it was sixty feet in length and twenty feet in breadth.
 Its walls were three feet one inch in thickness and built of slate stones and lime and sand cement.
 Its graveyard is still in use but contains no monument of antiquity.

-In the Townland of Baile Eileain or as it is anglicised Ballylane, there is a holy well called Tobernamanrialta (Tobar na mBan Riaghalta) i.e, the Religious Women’s Well, at which Stations were performed on the 15th of August.
+In the Townland of Baile Eileain or as it is anglicized Ballylane, there is a holy well called Tobernamanrialta (Tobar na mBan Riaghalta) i.e, the Religious Women’s Well, at which Stations were performed on the 15th of August.
 It is said to have been dedicated to the Blessed Virgin but it never bears her name.